Siddharthbadal/djangoAutomationProject/README.md

 User can import and export data from CSV file for a existing database model.
 Error handling and Messages display.

+Used celery and redis for backend tasks like importing and exporting data.

 ## Custome Commands For Command Line Interface
 Import Data
     - python manage.py importdata file_path model_name